dynobase-icon

 But, before discussing them in detail, it is essential to understand the purpose of the metadata table.
 For example, consider a car manufacturing plant that uses assembled robots. (assume that one table represents a single robot)

 A robot can have multiple statuses in the production lineup such as active, deactivate, power-down, malfunctioned, which are variable activities against the time.
-So these statues can be identified as different versions of the robot.
+So these statuses can be identified as different versions of the robot.
 Also, there are data specific to a robot, such as power consumption, accuracy, and power input type.
 These specific data can be identified as metadata.

 So, when it comes to DynamoDB, we can store all the non-version-related data in the metadata table.